DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 For more information, refer to [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

+> **Note**
-> NOTE: If you prefer to use the NGINX Ingress Controller instead of the AWS Load Balancer Controller, refer to [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Amazon EKS](README-NGINX.md)
+> If you prefer to use the NGINX Ingress Controller instead of the AWS Load Balancer Controller, refer to [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Amazon EKS](README-NGINX.md)

 ### 2. Prepare your environment for the ODM installation (25 min)